What is urinary incontinence?

 - Neurological diseases such as multiple sclerosis or stroke

-3. Mixed incontinence – When stress and urge come together
+3. Mixed incontinence – When stress and urgency combine

-Mixed incontinence involves the simultaneous occurrence of both urge and stress incontinence.
+With mixed incontinence, both occur together: urge and stress incontinence.
 It can significantly impair the quality of life of the affected person.

 Typical symptoms:

-- sudden urge to urinate that is almost impossible to control
+- sudden urge to urinate that is difficult to control

 Possible causes: